gasanthosh/gasanthosh/README.md

 ## 👋 About Me

 Hey there!
-I'm **Santhosh G**, a curious and motivated student currently pursuing my **Bachelor of Computer Applications (BCA)**.
+I'm **Santhosh G A**, a curious and motivated student currently pursuing my **Bachelor of Computer Applications (BCA)**.
 I enjoy diving deep into the fundamentals of computer science and building a strong foundation in programming, algorithms, and systems.

 💻 I’m passionate about:
 - Problem-solving and competitive programming